Frequently Asked Questions

 Will a RAD conversion affect my housing assistance?

-You will not need to be re-screened and there are no additional eligibility requirements: With this RAD conversion, you will be eligible for housing assistance regardless of your current income.
+You do not need to be re-screened and there are no additional eligibility requirements: With this RAD conversion, you will be eligible for housing assistance regardless of your current income.

 Can I keep my rental assistance and move in the future?

-When you request a Housing Choice Voucher, you may not get it immediately, but you will be at the top of the waiting list.
+When you request a Tenant-Based Voucher from KCHA, you may not get it immediately, but you will be near the top of the waiting list.

 What is the difference between a Project-Based Voucher and a Tenant-Based Voucher?